Epsom College: Southern Railway Schools Class

 The school lent its name to the thirty-eighth steam locomotive (Engine 937) in the Southern Railway's Class V, of which there were 40.
 This class was also known as the Schools Class because all 40 of the class were named after prominent English public schools.
 'Epsom', as it was called, was built in 1934.
 The locomotive bearing the school's name was withdrawn in the early 1960s.

+Air raid shelters

+During the Second World War, in preparation for the possibility of attack from the air, several air raid shelters were built, the outlines of which are still visible in aerial photographs and satellite imagery as a row of negative cropmarks in the grass on the Chapel Triangle.
+In his 1944 book, Sunday After The War, Henry Miller called these "shelters from aerial bombardment".

+The fives courts

+Near Wilson Pitch, there are the remnants of several open-air fives courts, one of which is said to be a doubles court.
+In the late 1960s, these were functional courts, albeit of odd design.